Is he or isn't he?

 Anyone can read the For Brittan manifesto online.
-You’ll find not a trace of Nazism.
-No Antisemitism.
+Not a trace of Nazism.
+No Anti-Semitism.
 No funny walks.
 Not even a toxic male.
-The party’s deputy-leader is an ex-Muslim woman; its leader is a gay woman.
+The party’s deputy-leader is an ex-Muslim woman; its leader a gay woman.
 Groups which traditionally suffer under sharia law.
-It’s not far-right to oppose FGM.
+It’s far from far-right to oppose FGM.

 Unless you’re a Guardian "journalist", that is.
 And in making stuff up—they feed the fake news rhetoric of the right.
 Wouldn’t it seem logical at a time when you’re getting accused of fake news, to stick to the facts and leave agendas at the door?
 Well, no… apparently.

 And slowly over time the latter has become problematic with the regressive-left.
 Because if you don’t believe in religiosity, if you call out backward gibberish for what it is, you have somehow to be far-right.
 Religion in itself, in its entirety—is nonsense.
 Anything that privileges superstition over reason is vile.
-Being expected to respect or indulge ideas such as Mohammad flying to the moon on a winged horse or Moses parting the Red Sea is ludicrous.
-Or was that Jesus?
-I forget.
-Anyway, I won’t do it.
-Nor should any thinking person.
+Being expected to indulge ideas such as Mohammad flying to the moon on a winged horse or Moses parting the Red Sea is ludicrous.

-Morrissey has tended to critique Islam.
+Morrissey has tended towards critique of Islam.
 Which isn't a race.
 It's a religion or ideology.
 Go back to the dictionary meaning of the word racism.
 Criticizing religion cannot be racism.
-Case closed.
+Case closed?

 Well, not so fast.

 What strikes me most is there’s an immaturity and lack of intellectual rigor to political correctness.
-It has no intellectual basis and the people promoting it are on the whole, not smart.
-Their arguments are as shallow as a teaspoon so they quickly cry “racist”.
+It has little intellectual basis and the people promoting it are on the whole, not smart.
+Their arguments are as shallow as a teaspoon; hence they quickly cry “racist”.

 On halal slaughter Morrissey gets a bit haughty.
 After all Meat is Murder: “Both [Labour and Conservative] parties support halal slaughter, which, as we all know, is evil.
 Furthermore, halal slaughter requires certification that can only be given by supporters of Isis, and yet in England we have halal meat served in hospitals and schools.”